leafo/lapis/docs/actions.md

 ]]
 }

-The request object, or `self`, passed to the error handler is not the one that was created for the request that failed.
-Lapis provides a new one since the existing one maybe have been partially written to when it failed.
+The request object, or `self`, that is passed to the error handler is not the one that was created for the request that failed, as it may have been tainted by the failed request via a partial write.
+Lapis generates an empty request object for rendering the error page.

-You can access the original request object with <span class="for_moon">`@original_request`</span><span class="for_lua">`self.original_request`</span>
+If you need to inspect the original request object to extract information about why the error occurred, you can access it through
+$self_ref{"original_request"}.

-Lapis' default error page shows an entire stack trace, so it's recommended to replace it with a custom one in your production environments, and log the exception in the background.
+Lapis' default error page displays a full stack trace.
+Therefore, it is recommended to replace it with a custom one in your production environments and log the exception in the background to prevent leaking file pathes and function names related to your application.

 The [`lapis-exceptions`][2] module augments the error handler to records errors in a database.
 It can also email you when there's an exception.

 ## Application Methods